 It’s your money.
 You don’t want to lose it.
 You may be willing to take risks with it or you may want to just keep it safe and stay ahead of inflation.
 But whatever type of investor you are, you need reliable sources of information to make wise decisions about your money.

 The reference librarians at the Upper Arlington Public Library have selected a variety of sources to help you understand the market, evaluate a stock, bond or mutual fund, read about how famous investors managed to succeed, and generally learn all that you need to know in order to make the most of your hard-earned cash.

 The following are premium subscription resources available to UAPL patrons.
-To access them from home, you will need your Upper Arlington Public Library card number.
+To access them from home, you will need your Upper Arlington Public Library card number and PIN.
 Please note: Links to our databases open in a new window or tab in your browser.

 Investment Ratings and Research Sources